-Bruce Daisley is European Vice-President for Twitter and host of the UK’s number one business podcast, Eat Sleep Work Repeat (which also peaked at no. 4 in the US).
+Bruce Daisley is the former European Vice-President for Twitter (2012-2020) and host of the UK’s number one business podcast, Eat Sleep Work Repeat.

-Bruce has been one of the Evening Standard’s 1,000 Most Influential Londoners for four years and is one of Debrett’s 500 Most Influential People in Britain.
-Campaign magazine asserted that Bruce is ‘one of the most talented people in media’.
+Bruce Daisley regularly features on lists such as the Evening Standard’s 1,000 Most Influential Londoners and Debrett’s 500 Most Influential People in Britain.
+Recently, Daisley was named “one of the most talented people in media” by Campaign Magazine.

-Drawing on his own research and a career that has spanned top jobs at Google, Youtube and Twitter, Bruce delivers a brilliant array of down-to-earth insights into how we can be more productive and find greater fulfilment at work.
-In the words of The Times:
+Drawing on his own research and a career that has spanned top jobs at Google, Youtube and Twitter, Bruce Daisley delivers a dazzling array of actionable insights into how we can be more productive and find greater fulfilment at work.

 From inside the flap:

 “…in The Joy of Work, [Bruce Daisley] shares the fruits of his discoveries in 30 succinct tips that range across all aspects of 21st-century office life and that combine inspiration, empirically tested insight and down-to-earth practical answers in equal measure.
 Are lunch breaks for wimps, or do they actually make us more productive?
 Is it true that you can improve team performance simply by moving the location of the kettle or coffee machine?
 Why are meetings so often a waste of time, and how can they be fixed?
 And what are Monk Mode Mornings and Hack Weeks, and why do people swear by them?”